dwlgit/Multi-Domain-Email-Forms/README.md

 ### Local Development

-For local testing with tools (like MailHog):
+For local testing with email capture tools like [MailHog](https://github.com/mailhog/MailHog) or [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP):
 - Use `localhost` (without port) in your configuration
 - Works with any local port: `:5000`, `:44322`, `:3000`, etc.
 - No need to configure multiple entries for different ports